HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 {% include implementation-plan-def.svg %}

 While the diagram may look complex it is methodologically sound as it builds out an approach using a set of common archetypes.
 There is a flow of planned -> scheduled -> performed activities that IG implementers can follow to build processes and software meeting the SoA objectives.
 This serves as a way to drive data collection (for both prospective and retrospective use cases) and it provides a broad scope for current and future use cases.
+Please note, that much of the workflow is not shown in this representation; there are no references to scheduling and orchestration resources (eg [Appointment](https://hl7.org/fhir/appointment.html), [AppointmentResponse](https://hl7.org/fhir/appointmentresponse.html) )

+**Note:** The SoA Working group team has relied heavily on the Workflow patterns as mentioned in the core specification as a how the process of data collection _could_ proceed, without being prescriptive about how activities _should_ be manifested in the many systems that are involved in the day to day execution of healthcare.

+The SoA FHIR IG assumes that how activities/tasks get executed is dependent on their respective services, procedures, and administrative mechanisms.
+The working group has assumed that it will vary dependent on the scenario and how each system, application, device, etc. are setup.

 # Alignment between the CDISC Operational Data Model (ODM) and the FHIR SoA Model